Working with contexts and resources¶

 SSL contexts

-When you add a resource, you should make sure that the resource is discoverable using any
+When you add a resource, you should make sure that the resource is discoverable using

-have to care if you switch the implementation to another.
-For example, consider a mailer service,
+the service don’t have to care if you switch the implementation to another.
+For example,

-provided by asphalt-mailer.
-The library has an abstract base class for all mailers,
+consider a mailer service, provided by asphalt-mailer.
+The library has an abstract base

 .
-To facilitate this loose coupling of services, it adds all its
+To facilitate this loose coupling of

-configure mailer services using the Mailer
+services, it adds all its configure mailer services using the Mailer

-interface so that components that just need some
+that components that just need some was to send email don’t have to care what

-way to send email don’t have to care what implementation was chosen in the configuration.
+implementation was chosen in the configuration.

-Resources can be added to a context in two forms: static resources and resource factories.
+Resources can be added to a context in two forms: static resources and resource

+factories.
 A static resource can be any arbitrary object (except None

 ).
-The same object can be
+The same

-remains unique within the same context.
+type/name combination remains unique within the same context.

 A resource factory is a callable that takes a Context

-an argument an returns the value of the resource.
-There are at least a couple reasons to
+the value of the resource.
+There are at least a couple reasons to use resource factories

-use resource factories instead of static resources:
+instead of static resources:

 the resource’s lifecycle needs to be bound to the local context (example: database transactions)